MRes Primary Care (Web-based Learning) / Course details

 Teaching and learning

 Some course units require your participation throughout and some of the optional units are blended, which require a mandatory face-to-face element.
 Please check whether your chosen course unit includes any face-to-face teaching days, as this is clearly stated in the Course Unit Overview.
-If a student is unable to attend a face-to-face component due to mitigating circumstances, they may be permitted to repeat this unit in a subsequent year.
+If you are unable to attend a face-to-face component due to mitigating circumstances, you may be permitted to repeat this unit in a subsequent year.
 However, if you are unable to attend the face-to-face sessions, please do not choose one of the blended units.
-Please contact firstname.lastname@example.org if this is likely to be a problem.
+Please contact email@example.com if this is likely to be a problem.

 Coursework and assessment